-For decades, we’ve experimented and innovated to create cleaner, more comfortable and efficient indoor spaces for people – to improve quality of life inside.
+For decades, we’ve experimented and innovated to create cleaner, more comfortable and efficient healthy spaces for people – to improve quality of life inside.
 We’ve done this in homes, hospitals, schools and office buildings – even transit systems like buses.

 The Great Indoors